otr4j/otrv4/otrv4.md

   associated value should be empty.
 If you receive a TLV of this type, you should change the SMP state to 'SMPSTATE_EXPECT1' (see below, in SMP section).
   This TLV should have the 'IGNORE_UNREADABLE' flag set.

+> REMARK this is unfortunate, because semantics now change between OTR3 and OTRv4, where extra-symmetric-key is type `8`.
+(I understand reasons for both ways: it _is_ appealing to remove artifacts of previous versions of the protocol.)

 Type 7: Extra symmetric key
   If you wish to use the extra symmetric key, compute it yourself as outlined